 The Namibian Port Authorities (NAMPORT) are in regular contact with the NAVAREA VII Coordinator (HYDROSAN) and both the SafetyNET messages and Coastal Navigation Warnings (NAVTEX) to the Namibian coast is passed for promulgation by the South African Hydrographic Office.

-The Directorate Maritime Affairs of the Republic of Namibia, through promulgation of Marine Circular 009/2007 dated 27 March 2007, has informed all stakeholders of upgrading communication (Telecom Namibia) equipment to conform to GMDSS standards.
-The NAVTEX transmitter on 518 kHz has been performing well with a 100 percent transmission record.
-There is a slight concern regarding the NAVTEX antennae, which is getting old.
-Namibia is still planning to introduce NAVTEX transmissions on 4209.5 kHz but this is not a priority at this stage.
-The old GMDSS software has proved to be out of date and not very user friendly.
-Arrangements have been made to install new and more modern GMDSS software shortly.
+The Directorate Maritime Affairs (DMA) of the Republic of Namibia, through promulgation of Marine Circular 009/2007 dated 27 March 2007, informed all stakeholders of upgrading communication (Telecom Namibia) equipment to conform to GMDSS standards.
+The NAVTEX transmitter on 518 kHz performed well with a 100 percent transmission record, but the NAVTEX antennae broke in February 2011 and it is not clear when this will be replaced.
+DMA is aware of the issue and is addressing it.
+There are thus currently no NAVTEX transmissions and local warnings are transmitted by voice.
+Namibia is still planning to introduce NAVTEX transmissions on 4209.5 kHz.
+The old GMDSS software proved to be out of date and not very user friendly and it has been replaced with new and more modern GMDSS software.
 Mini-C equipment and the Digicons have been installed.
-Transmissions of navigational information via Inmarsat C will commence once the new Radio Station is operational.
-However, the move into the new station has been delayed until approximately 15 September 2010 to allow for the tender process, training of the Radio Officers and testing to take place before finalizing the implementation of GMDSS and the change over to the new Radio Station. (see GMDSS Table below).
+Transmissions of navigational information via Inmarsat C may still happen, but not done at present.
+The move into the new GMDSS station has been completed and is in operation.
+(See images below).
+A new switch had to be purchased for the VHF System and additional VHF Stations are still outstanding, but should be available by 31st August 2011. (also see GMDSS Table).